frederic-perez/AmE-dictionary/data/dictionary.md

 __doorman building__ _n_
 __doormat__ _n_ _slang_ :two: One who submits meekly to domination or mistreatment by others.
 __doorpost__
-__doozy__ _adj informal_ :four: Something extraordinary, impressive, or unique: _a doozy of a hailstorm._ Something outstanding or unique of its kind. _It's gonna be a doozy of a black eye._
+__doozy__ _n informal_ :five: Something extraordinary, impressive, or unique: _a doozy of a hailstorm._ Something outstanding or unique of its kind. _It's gonna be a doozy of a black eye._ _A doozy of a hailstorm._
 __dopamine__ _n_ :mega:
 __dope__ _adj_ _informal_ :five: Very good.
 A slang word that is used to define someone or something great, wonderful, fantastic. _He is dope._
 __dopey__ _adj_ :two::hammer: _It helped to give them dopey names: Big Wolf and Greasy Wolf._